Calistoga vineyard owner fights PG&E over liquid natural gas facility

 Eminent domain

 After receiving the letter in February, Gard told his attorney to handle all matters with PG&E from there on out.
-He also said he contacted the nearby owners of Twomey Cellars, and Pat Roney, owner of Girard and Clos Pegase wineries, also on Dunaweal Lane.
+He also said he contacted the nearby owners of Twomey Cellars, and Pat Roney, owner of Girard and Clos Pegase, also on Dunaweal Lane.

 “They were shocked.
 They didn’t know anything about it,” Gard said.
 “Is that the first thing they want their customers to see is a tank farm?”

-He’s also contacted the Napa County Board of Supervisors, the Napa Valley Vintners and the Napa Valley Grapegrowers.
+He’s also contacted Napa County Supervisors, the Napa Valley Vintners and the Napa Valley Grapegrowers.

-Gard said he is prepared to go to court if it comes to that.
+Gard is prepared to go to court if it comes to that.

 “This is an Ag Preserve.
 We’re supposed to be protecting it.
 (Our property) is the first unobstructed view of Mount St. Helena as you come up (Highway 29) past Sterling Vineyards.
 It’s a focal point.
 The tanks belong on a commercial zone,” he said.